 In the MATLAB® Command Window, load the

-and create a table containing the data.
-Separate the table into training and
+ionospheredata set, and create a table containing the data.

 Open Classification Learner.
 Click the Apps tab, and then click the arrow at the right of the Apps section to open the apps gallery.
 In the Machine Learning and Deep Learning group, click Classification Learner.

-On the Classification Learner tab, in the File section, select New Session > From Workspace.
+On the Learn tab, in the File section, select New Session > From Workspace.

-In the New Session dialog box, select the
+In the New Session from Workspace dialog box, select

-default validation option is 5-fold cross-validation, to protect against
+Y. The default validation option is 5-fold cross-validation, to protect against overfitting.

-To accept the default options and continue, click Start Session.
+To accept the options and continue, click Start Session.

 Train all preset SVM models.
-On the Classification Learner tab, in the Model Type section, click the arrow to open the gallery.
+On the Learn tab, in the Models section, click the arrow to open the gallery.
 In the Support Vector Machines group, click All SVMs.
-In the Training section, click Train.
-The app trains one of each SVM model type and displays the models in the History list.
+In the Train section, click Train All and select Train All.
+The app trains one of each SVM model type, as well as the default fine tree model, and displays the models in the Models pane.

 Validation introduces some randomness into the results.
 Your model validation results can vary from the results shown in this example.

 Select an optimizable SVM model to train.
-On the Classification Learner tab, in the Model Type section, click the arrow to open the gallery.
+On the Learn tab, in the Models section, click the arrow to open the gallery.
 In the Support Vector Machines group, click Optimizable SVM.
-The app disables the Use Parallel button when you select an optimizable model.

 Gaussian.
 Select a